raviriley/raviriley.github.io/_posts/2019-04-20-setting-up-windows-for-jekyll.markdown

 [Quickstart Instructions](https://jekyllrb.com/docs/) - get up and running locally in 3 lines of code

-**Note**: this will take you to the Jekyll documentation.
-Use the links in the table of contents on the right of the page to learn more about how to use Jekyll.
+**Note**: this will take you to the Jekyll documentation, where you can learn more about how to use Jekyll.